tiagomonteiro0715/SemantiCov/README.md

 Not all lines of code are created equal.

-SemantiCovuses LLMs to analyze your Python code semantically, categorizing it into importance-weighted blocks and giving you coverage metrics that actually reflect risk.
+SemantiCov uses LLMs(via API or locally) to analyze your Python code semantically.

+This way, categorizes the codeit into importance-weighted blocks and gives  you coverage metrics that actually reflect risk.

 ## Why SemantiCov?